 Minimum charge is $50.
 Postage for hard copies is charged separately.

 I will send you an obligation-free quote stating the exact fee and delivery time.
 In order to do so you will need to send me the document/file in question, so I can be as accurate as possible.
 I will get back to you with a quote asap, usually within a few hours.

 Simply click on Upload Files and send your documents.

 + What payment methods do you accept?

-Payment methods are PayPal or electronic funds transfer to a bank account in Australia or Germany.
+Payment methods are PayPal (slight surcharge to cover fees) or electronic funds transfer to a bank account in Australia or Germany.
 If you prefer to make a cash deposit you can do so at any Australia Post Office or Commonwealth Bank.
 You can also send a cheque or money order.
 Please advise the payment option you would like to use.